Go Back

 • Preheat the oven to 350 degrees F.

-• In a medium-size bowl, use an electric mixer to combine the butter, granulated sugar, and brown sugar for about 2 minutes until creamy.
+• In a mixing bowl, use an electric mixer to combine the butter, granulated sugar, and brown sugar for about 2 minutes until creamy.

 • Add the egg, lemon zest, sour cream, mayonnaise, evaporated milk, and vanilla extract.